-ADB is an international development finance institution whose mission is to assist its developing member countries reduce poverty and improve the quality of life of their people.
+ADB is a multilateral development bank whose mission is to assist its developing member countries reduce poverty and improve the quality of life of their people.

 Headquartered in Manila, and established in 1966, ADB is owned and financed by its 67 members, of which 48 are from the region and 19 are from other parts of the globe.

-Uniquely, the Philippines is not only the Asian Development Bank's (ADB's) founding member and 11th largest shareholder, but also its host country.
+The Philippines is not only ADB's founding member and 11th largest shareholder, but also its host country.
 As of 31 December 2015, ADB’s cumulative assistance to the Philippines has reached 206 public sector loans ($15.3 billion) and 27 grants ($75.6 million).
-It is also one of the largest clients for private sector lending and equity investments, and is a supplier, winning bids under ADB loans and technical assistance (TA) projects.
+It is also one of the largest clients for private sector lending and equity investments, and it is a supplier, winning bids under ADB loans and technical assistance (TA) projects.

 ADB's development partnership includes a wide range of stakeholders representing Government, civil society, donor institutions, the business community, and research and academic institutions.